Laura Amy Poses Pantsless In Bed For A Cute Selfie With Her Cat: ‘Lazy Saturday Mornings’

 Australian fitness and lingerie model Laura Amy kicked off the weekend with an adorable selfie that saw her snuggling in bed with her cat.
-The photo, which she didn’t hesitate to share with her 854,000 Instagram followers, showed the 28-year-old lounging on her tummy with one arm under her body and her head lovingly hovering over the pillow where her kitty was comfortably nestled on.
+The photo, which she didn’t hesitate to share with her 854,000 Instagram followers, showed the 28-year-old lounging on her tummy with one arm under her body and her head hovering over the pillow where her kitty was comfortably nestled.
 Laura faced the camera with an intense gaze, giving off sultry vibes as she pursed her pillowy lips.
-Meanwhile, her feline companion seemed unfazed by the entire affair, and almost looked morose as it chilled on the white bedding that strongly contrasted with its dark fur.
+Meanwhile, her feline companion seemed unfazed by the entire affair and looked almost morose as it chilled on the white bedding that strongly contrasted with its dark fur.

 The model added a second version of the photo, which had a colorful, trippy filter, piquing the interest of her followers who wanted to know how she edited the shot.
 Laura engaged some of her fans in the comments, explaining that she had used “an effect from an app called snow.”